How Much Will my eDiscovery Project Cost?

 Of course, from time to time the per Gb model doesn’t fit when it comes to very large data volumes.
 This is where you may come across sliding scales or fixed pricing.

 From here we move on to the question: What are my ongoing costs going to be?
 Again, it depends, and once again, this won’t give an exact answer, but it will give you a good steer on what you can expect your monthly outgoings to be.

 The two main ongoing costs for any eDiscovery Project will be Data Hosting and User Fees.

-User fees are a cost which your eDiscovery provider is charged by the software company to enable you to access the system, and these are normally charged on at cost to the client – in our case, these are currently charged at £85 per User per month.
+User fees are a cost that your eDiscovery provider is charged by the software company to enable you to access the system, and these are normally charged at cost to the client – in our case, these are currently charged at £85 per User per month.

-Hosting Fees are calculated on the amount of Data which, after being Processed, has been promoted into the Review Platform.
-As a good guide, we expect to promote between 20% and 30% for Review, and again, dependant on the amount of Data, you could expect a sliding scale of between £15 – £25 per Gb per Month depending on the amount of Data being hosted.
+Hosting Fees are calculated on the amount of data that, after being processed, has been promoted into the Review Platform.
+As a good guide, we expect to promote between 20% and 30% for Review, and again, depending on the amount of data, you could expect a sliding scale of between £15 – £25 per Gb per Month depending on the amount of data being hosted.

 So how does this compute for my Project?